RUCAIBox/RecSysDatasets/conversion_tools/usage/Foursquare.md

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of Foursquare  dataset.
+and run the following command to get the atomic files of Foursquare  dataset.

 ```
 # if duplicate_removal